 There are a lot of myths about retreaded tyres out there.
 But where did they come from?
-Where do all false facts come from, misinformation.
+Where do all false facts come from – misinformation.
 In reality, tyres make up more than 80% of all aircraft tyres on the current market.
-In addition, the use of retreaded tyres in the trucking business is growing year after year.
+In addition, the use of retreaded tyres for trucks and buses is growing year after year.

 Many well-known manufacturers produce tyres intending to eventually retread them.
 All of the processes and technology used in retreading are evolving at a rapid pace.
 However, many people are unaware of these developments, and stories about flat tyres and other mishaps are far more enticing and memorable.

 Let’s debunk some of the most frequent myths regarding retreaded tyres right here and right now.

 Myth #1 – Hot and cold retreading are the same.

 Truth – Hot and cold retreading are different.
 Hot retreading is similar to the production of a new tyre.
 The tread is removed and replaced with a raw rubber layer.
 To get the new profile, the tyre is placed in a mould for a certain period.
 For cold retreading, the new profile is already made and it is placed over the shaved tyre.
 To secure it, the tyre is inserted into a special curing chamber.

 Myth #2- Retreaded tyres are not safe.

 Truth – In the last few decades, technology has advanced significantly.
 Retreading has evolved into a highly controlled process utilizing cutting-edge technology and equipment.
 Thousands of trucks and planes now use retreaded tyres.
 The leading cause of premature tyre wear is low pressure.
 The tyre overheats and might explode when the rubber sidewall flexes harder.
 Its safety is linked to its maintenance.